-The interactions related to identity management functions between the VAL server(s) and the identity management server are supported by IM-S reference point.
+The interactions related to identity management functions between the VAL client(s)/VAL server(s) and the identity management server are supported by IM-S reference point.
 This reference point is an instance of CAPIF-2 reference point as specified in 3GPP TS 23.222 [8].